flintlib/flint/doc/source/index.rst

 .. type:: gr_ptr

-    Pointer to a ring element.
+    Pointer to a ring element or array of contiguous ring elements.
     This is an alias for ``void *`` so that it can be used with any C type.

 .. type:: gr_srcptr

-    Pointer to a read-only ring element.
+    Pointer to a read-only ring element or read-only array of contiguous ring elements.
 This is an alias for ``const void *`` so that it can be used with any C type.

 .. type:: gr_ctx_struct